 Roberta Smith

 Walter Brunson Names should be placed in random order.

-Arthur Schneider
+Arthur Schneider random order.

 Danesha Daniels

-Vote for immediately candidate(s) and return your of completed ballot
+Vote for candidate(s) and return y ballot immediately. our completed

 Cast up to, but not more than, the number of Faculty Representative positions your building/unit is entitled to receive.